-You’re driving down Interstate 24 when something hits your driver-side door.
+You’re driving down Interstate 24 when you're suddenly hit by an uninsured driver.
 Your car jolts to the side, and your steering wheel is barely responsive.
-A car pulls ahead of you, and you’re forced to stop on the shoulder.
+A vehicle pulls ahead of you, and you’re forced to stop on the shoulder.
 The driver who forced you off the road continues on as though nothing happened.

 What are you supposed to do in this situation?
 How do you handle insurance when you don’t have the other driver’s information?

-4 Steps to Follow After an Accident with an Uninsured Driver
+4 Steps to Follow After Being Hit By an Uninsured Driver

 1. Get as Much Info About the Other Driver as Possible

-While it’s important to get to safety after a crash, you should try to get as much information about the at-fault driver as you’re able before they’re out of sight.
+While getting to safety after a hit-and-run is essential, you should try to get as much information about the at-fault driver as possible before they’re out of sight.
 It’ll happen in an instant, but try to memorize or get a picture of the other driver’s license plate.

-If you can’t do that, try to remember their make, model, color, and decorations they might have.
-A dash cam can be especially useful in verifying the driver’s identity, which can help you avoid using uninsured motorist coverage in the first place.
+If you can’t do that, try to remember the make, model, color, and decorations they might have.
+A dashcam can be especially useful in verifying the driver’s identity, which can help you avoid using uninsured motorist coverage in the first place.

 2. Call the Police to Report the Accident